CEN3031-Group1/ResortV1/README.md

 The programming language used is **Java**.
 The project is subdivided in multiple versions.
 Each version will display its changes, major updates will condense all the changes in a single block of text in order to be easier to read.
 There is also a section that displays possible future features that can be added to the program, under the section **TODO**.

-All the documentation related to this project can be accessed [here](https://drive.google.com/drive/folders/1LB9RRYxb2T3-Lj7WudqFcAIZ3NMW687I).
+All the Final Documentation related to this project can be accessed [here](https://drive.google.com/drive/folders/1LB9RRYxb2T3-Lj7WudqFcAIZ3NMW687I).

 ## Project Description
 Our goal is to implement a software for hotel’s guests and staff.